Texas Education Agency: Regions

+The assistance applies to both districts and schools, including charter schools.
+Notably, the ESCs have no regulatory authority over districts or schools (TEA headquarters reserves this right to itself).

+ESCs are not political units, and as such have no taxing authority.
+They are funded by state and federal funding, as well as by contracts made with independent school districts and schools.

 School and district accountability

 Education performance rating

 TEA rates schools and districts using the same four criteria.
 According to the TEA, the number of state schools and districts receiving the top ratings of "exemplary" and "recognized" increased from 2,213 in 2005 to 3,380 in 2006.
+Texas’ A–F school accountability system, introduced in 2017, aims to offer transparent information in three main areas: Student Achievement, School Progress, and Closing the Gaps.
+The 2023 ratings, which employ a revised methodology, provide families and districts with a clearer and more accurate understanding of school performance.
+This enhanced insight supports the assessment and ongoing development of educational initiatives.
 In 2020, all schools were given a "not rated" designator due to the COVID-19 pandemic.
+All Texas school districts were not rated due to the fact they were waived and was a "Declared State of Disaster" on April 2, 2020, by the ESSA or Every Student Succeeds Act.

+The TEA defines campus as "an organizational unit operated by [a] school district that is eligible to receive a campus performance rating in the state accountability rating system."
+Multiple campuses may exist within the same building and receive independent ratings.
+For example, an elementary school and a middle school sharing the same facility would be evaluated separately.

 Gold Performance acknowledgements

 In addition to the state ranking, districts and schools can be awarded additional commendations (referred to as Gold Performance acknowledgements) for other noteworthy accomplishments not included in the ranking system.
+These different types of accomplishments are advanced enrollment, advanced baccalaureate results, attendance rate, and any other commended achievement that is not related to the accountability ratings.
+This award is given by the Commissioner of Education or determined by the Texas Education Code.

 Budget and enrollment

 The Texas Education Agency is funded by the people of the State of Texas, at the direction of their elected legislature and with the consent of the Governor of Texas.
 The agency's budget must be approved on the legislature's biannual schedule.
 Revenues for the agency come from the state general fund (primarily sales taxes), the federal government, the Permanent School Fund (a sovereign wealth fund created by the state with revenues from public lands), and other sources.